deepcausality-rs/deep_causality/docs/LF_Checklist.md

-# Checklist for hoisting at the Linux Foundation
+# Checklist for hosting DeepCausality with LF AI & Data

 ## Basic preparations in the GH org and repo